Move-in day is Thursday, August 6

-If you need to retake the ACT, we will have a testing session at 9:00 a.m.
-The ALEKS math placement test will be given at 1:00 p.m.
+If you need to retake the ACT, we will have a testing session on Thursday, August 6.
+The ALEKS math placement test will also be given that day.
 Both of these are optional.
 Learn more

-If you can't make it, we'll also stream the event live on uTV.
+If you can't make it, we'll also stream many of the sessions on uTV.

 Orientation is possibly the most fun you'll ever have while also learning to stay safe and use library resources.
 It's also required for all first-year students.
 We will be posting a full schedule here soon and we'll mail you one this summer too.

-Complete registration Thursday (Aug.
-22) by 5 p.m., then come learn more about our campus and resources at an orientation just for you.
+Transfer students should complete registration Thursday (Aug.
+6) and then join us for a special orientation session at 9:00 a.m. on Friday to learn more about our campus and resources at an orientation just for you.

 What do I do first?